 John Vanderploeg, Ferris professor of Biology and coordinator of the Ornamental Horticulture Technology program, has been passionately involved in developing the vision for Helen’s Garden as have his second-year students.
 They began working on designs for the garden following the ceremonial groundbreaking of the garden Sept.
 9, 2009, as part of the University’s 125th anniversary celebration.

-able to work this project into my curriculum by planning a lot of class
+“I was able to work this project into my curriculum by planning a lot of class activities

-gave them something new to work on that would have a lasting impact on
+design, and this gave them something new to work on that would have a lasting impact

-the University and the surrounding community,” Vanderploeg said,
+on the University and the surrounding community,” Vanderploeg said, suggesting that

 Vanderploeg said he narrowed down 12 student designs to three and then ultimately to Josh Ackerman’s winning design with input from other project leaders.